onggiahuy97/MapWeatherExplore/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for more details.